Setting Up WooCommerce Shipping Services

 If selected, the customs duties will be paid by the customers

-In order to set the customs duties payer preferences, you can visit the Carriers > FedEx > Other Details > Customs Duties Payer and select your preference, as shown below, and click on Connect and Save to save the changes.
+To set the customs duties payer preferences, you can visit the Carriers > FedEx > Other Details > Customs Duties Payer and select your preference, as shown below, and click on Connect and Save to save the changes.

 1.2 Set Harmonised Tariff Code (HS Tariff Code)